Spent two amazing months travelling Morocco, Spain and Portugal. Sketches and photos from my travels can be viewed here.

 First things first: Happy New Year!
 Speaking of first, below is my first foray into DIY film-making.
 I’ve been writing quite a bit lately, from fiction and poetry to various musings on various things.
 This piece began as a reflection on the state of contemporary art in relation to the wider world, which developed into the idea of creating a short film following the thoughts of an unknown artist, as he wanders solitary along the coast.

 Had an amazing couple of days at the Paris opening.
-Photos from the show can be found on my Facebook page; image above is the view from Montmartre near to where I was staying.
+The image above is the view from Montmartre near to where I was staying.
 Lots of interest and positive feedback towards my work and I even managed to scoop a ‘Great Art’ award, which was rather unexpected!

 Exhibition opens in Paris this week, click here for details.